-4.4.3 Recreation Access Roads
+4.3.3 Recreation Access Roads

-The Koocanusa Recreation Strategy identifies a network of over 530 kilometres of access roads which may be appropriate for recreation use and access.
+The Koocanusa Recreation Strategy identifies a network of over 500 kilometres of access roads which may be appropriate for recreation use and considered for designation.
 The goal of recreation access roads is to provide public access to recreation features, including hunting access, while avoiding high value ecological, cultural, and archaeological areas.
 Motorized off-road recreation vehicles (dirt bike, quad, side-by-side, etc.), and mechanized use (pedal bikes) should be permitted on recreation access roads.
 Seasonal restrictions will be considered in Sensitive Areas, and to protect important values.